kunaile/janbhas-repo/README.md

 ***

-**Built with ❤️ for vernacular language preservation and accessibility**
+**Built with ❤️ for preserving and promoting vernacular writtings**